vascoapolinario/TuringMachinesAPI/README.md

 - `NonSensitivePlayer` DTOs ensure passwords never leave the server
 - Only admins are able to see the list of all players or players by id
 - The DateTime of AccountCreation and Last Login are saved in the db and acessed through the get requests (By Admins) Or by the player themselves with the verify GET.
+- A player can be banned temporarily or permanently, depending on if dateuntil unban is given.

 Key endpoints: